Davi-Silva1/toDoList/README.md

 ## 🎥 Demo

-> "Productivity is never an accident.
-It is always the result of a commitment to excellence, intelligent planning, and focused effort." – Paul J. Meyer
+> "Success is no coincidence.
+It is the result of hard work, perseverance, learning, sacrifice, and most of all, love of what you are doing." – Pelé

 🎬 **[Watch the Video Demo](https://github.com/dhanushrichandrasekar/toDoList/blob/908878979810f926c92412aab0e82aeac8851d06/toDoListDemo.mp4)**